Compliance-Mods/faithful-mods.github.io/README.md

 Don't forget to make a repository inside this organization, ask an admin.

 # Add a mod repository:
 Create a repository with the name of the mod, following the name it have in the assets folder, example:
-`assets/minecraft` -> use `minecraft`, not Minecraft or Mine craft, Create a branch for eachs versions supported.
+`assets/minecraft` -> use `minecraft`, not Minecraft or Mine craft.
+Create a branch for eachs versions supported.